National Intelligence Service (Greece): Personnel

+The total number of people working for the agency is unknown and remains classified; the Greek media usually give figures of around 3,000.

+From 1996 to 2019, responsibility for the service was delegated to Ministers of Public Order/Citizens Protection or the Interior.

 History

 The first modern Greek intelligence agency was created in February 1908, with the Information Department of the Ministry of Foreign Affairs fulfilling the role.
 It was headed by Panagiotis Danglis, a military officer and member of the Hellenic Macedonian Committee one of the secret organizations taking part in the Macedonian Struggle.
 The Information Department's goal was the promotion of Greek propaganda as well as the collection of economic and military intelligence, through a network of Greek consulates in Ottoman-controlled Macedonia.
 The Department did not absorb or even collaborate with private Greek secret organizations that continued to act independently.
 Events such as the Goudi coup and the Young Turk Revolution, prompted a sharp reduction of Greek activity in Macedonia and the eventual dissolution of the agency in November 1909.
 At the outbreak of World War I Greece remained neutral.
 The National Schism divided the country into Royalists and Venizelists.
 Individual members of the military and the diplomatic corps focused their attention on collecting information on their political enemies.
 In June 1917, King Constantine I of Greece was deposed and the country entered the war on the side of the Entente.
 Greek officers gained valuable experience on aerial reconnaissance and interrogation techniques from their French and British allies during their tenure on the Macedonian front.